 The scale of the Syrian crisis

-While the fighting in large parts of the country has subsided, nearly 12 millions of women, men and children continue to find themselves in desperate need of humanitarian assistance.
-Homes and schools have been destroyed, neighbourhoods lack clean running water and sanitation, and people lack the means of making a living to feed their families.
+Over 13 million women, men, and children continue to find themselves in desperate need of humanitarian assistance.
+Homes and schools have been destroyed, neighborhoods lack clean running water and sanitation, and people lack the means of making a living to feed their families.

-The conflict continues to drive the largest refugee crisis in the world, with more than 5 million refugees living in neighbouring countries including Jordan, Lebanon, and Turkey, the majority in extreme poverty.
+The conflict continues to drive the largest refugee crisis in the world, with 6 million people displaced from their homes within Syria and more than 5 million refugees living in neighboring countries including Jordan, Lebanon, and Turkey, the majority in extreme poverty.

-In Syria, Jordan, and Lebanon, we are helping more than 2.5 million people with life-saving clean water, sanitation and vital food aid, as well as helping refugees make a living and protecting them from violence and abuse.
+In Syria, Jordan, and Lebanon, we are helping more than 1.5 million people with life-saving clean water, sanitation, and vital food aid, as well as helping refugees make a living and protecting them from violence and abuse.